fbpx

 James Allen

-James first began working at Brooks School Summer Programs in 2006 and now leads the team of Summer Term instructors.
-James has been an English teacher for nearly twenty years and has been working with children since he was twelve.
-In high school and college, James was a camp counselor, swim teacher, and tennis instructor.
-He earned his Bachelor’s degree from the University of New Hampshire in English/journalism and was a newspaper reporter for four years before returning to earn his Master’s degree in education from UNH, and later, a school principal’s certificate through Salem State University.
-During the school year, James teaches English and journalism classes at Triton High School in Byfield.
-In his free time, James loves skiing, hiking, and camping with his wife and two children, and coaches as many of his son and daughter’s sports teams as he can.
+James began working at Brooks School Summer Programs in 2006 and now leads the Summer Term instructors.
+With nearly twenty years of experience as an English teacher, James has been involved with children’s programs since he was twelve, having worked as a camp counselor, swim teacher, and tennis instructor during high school and college.
+He holds a Bachelor’s degree in English/Journalism from the University of New Hampshire and worked as a newspaper reporter for four years before earning his Master’s in Education from UNH.
+He later obtained a school principal’s certificate from Salem State University and a CAGS in Curriculum & Instruction in 2024.
+During the school year, James teaches English and journalism at Triton High School in Byfield.
+In his free time, he enjoys skiing, hiking, camping, and coaching his children’s sports teams.

 Logistics Supervisor